 Each of the 70 recipes in the book are illustrated with a clear colour photograph.

 There are ambiguities in the ingredients for some recipes.
 For example, magrut is introduced in the Ingredients glossary, which explains that a magrut is a kaffir lime, and can refer both to kaffir lime leaves or the fruit itself.
 But in the recipe for red curry paste (on page 24), the ingredients lists only “1 tsp grated magrut” with no indication of whether the leaf or zest (or indeed some other part of the fruit) is called for.
-In some recipes such as the Chiang Mai curried noodle soup, the weight for a whole chicken is given, which is then to be boned and cut into small pieces; it would be helpful in this case to give an equivalent weight to buy pre-boned chicken pieces instead.
-The same recipe also calls for 300-400 grams of fresh or dried egg noodles, but weights for fresh versus dried should be quite different.
+Another recipe calls for 300-400 grams of fresh or dried egg noodles, but surely weights for fresh versus dried should be quite different.

 Overall though, recipes are clear and easy to follow, and the three dishes we’ve made so far have been delicious.